Ecetera/techtalk.g8/README.md

 ### save your talk to a git repo

-Add your talk to the (techtalks git repo TBD)[https://???] and follow the prompts to add it to gitlab.
+You should save your talk to version control somewhere, eg github